KWDB/docs/en/about-kwdb/product-features.md

 ## Multi-Model Fusion: One Database for Multiple Use Cases

-KWDB integrates both time-series and relational data models into a unified system, enabling seamless data fusion.
-With unified data access and management across different models, KWDB abstracts data models from applications.
-This approach meets the needs of both simple data management for single data models in various use cases, and complex system requirements for handling multi-model data in large-scale environments.
+KWDB combines time-series and relational data models into a single unified system.
+Applications access data through a consistent interface regardless of the underlying data model.
+This design supports simple deployments using a single data model as well as complex enterprise environments requiring multiple data models at scale.

 ## Decentralized Distributed Architecture

-**Decentralized and Transparent Distributed Architecture**: KWDB utilizes a fully decentralized, peer-to-peer architecture where all nodes in the cluster are equal, removing any single point of failure.
+**Decentralized and Transparent Distributed Architecture**: KWDB utilizes a fully decentralized, peer-to-peer architecture where all nodes in the cluster are equal, eliminating any single point of failure.
+In the event of node failure, services are seamlessly transferred to other nodes.

+**Distributed Linear Scalability**: KWDB supports rapid business scaling with seamless scale-out and scale-in capabilities.
+Data remains accessible during redistribution with no impact on operations, offering transparent service continuity and petabyte-scale storage capacity.

 **High-Performance and Consistent Distributed Transactions**: KWDB supports multi-replica clusters that use the RAFT protocol to maintain data consistency.
 The system also includes self-healing and adaptive failover capabilities to ensure high availability.